Tests and the Rest: College Admissions Podcast-logo

 Education Podcasts

 Welcome to THE college admissions industry podcast!
 Join Mike Bergin and Amy Seeley as they discuss the latest issues in testing, admissions, learning, and education with leading experts.
-Tests and the Rest is perfect for school counselors, educators, test prep professionals, college consultants, and just about anyone engaged in the college admissions process.
+Tests and the Rest is perfect for parents, students, counselors, educators, test prep professionals, college consultants, and just about anyone engaged in the college admissions process.
 You can subscribe to this podcast or stream it online via any podcast app, including iTunes, Google Podcasts, Spotify, Stitcher, and TuneIn Radio.
 YOUR HOSTS Mike Bergin is the president of Chariot Learning and founder of TestBright.
-Amy Seeley is the president of Seeley Test Pros.
-Between the two of us, expect over 50 years of industry insight, expertise, insider news, and a bit of sarcasm.
+Amy Seeley is the president of Seeley Test Pros and Leap.
+Between the two of us, expect over 60 years of industry insight, expertise, insider news, and a bit of sarcasm.

 Location: